 Pre-employment background checks that include credit reports can get California employers in trouble.
+If you are an employer in California and you include Credit Reports in your employment background investigations be aware of the rules govern what types of positions allow a Credit Check to be run.
 Review the new requirements carefully.

 California Assembly Bill 22 (AB 22) amends Section 1785.20.5 of the Civil Code and adds Chapter 3.6 (commencing with Section 1024.5) to Part 2 of Division 2 of the Labor Code, relating to employment.
 AB 22 prohibits employers or prospective employers – with the exception of certain financial institutions – from obtaining a consumer credit reports for employment purposes unless the position of the person for whom the report is sought is one of the following: